 There was no discussion abut it the kids went on and, of course, we decided to act like the tourists we are and got on ourselves. incidentally,w e discovered that the merry go round is a fine example of Florentine woodwork and has been in the Piazza since the early XIX century: we had to try it!

-It was a (very hot but) fun afternoon and so after the merry go round we set off to go home to our lovely Florence neighbourhood of le cure – you can read about it here, where you will also find recommended accommodation.
+It was a (very hot but) fun afternoon and so after the merry go round we set off to go home to our lovely Florence neighbourhood of le cure – where we had our home exchange home

 On the bus, a lovely woman started to make conversation with my husband and my son and, eavesdropping, I learnt hat my son loved Florence, but still preferred Rome.
 What?
 After all this?